diffplug/spotless-changelog/README.md

 We also support other version schemas, like `2.0` instead of `2.0.0`, or `brand.major.minor.patch`, or `Ryyyy.SRx`, or any custom function you want.
 See [ALTERNATE_VERSION_SCHEMAS.md](ALTERNATE_VERSION_SCHEMAS.md) for details.

+### Pre-1.0, 0.x, and other forms of perfomative insecurity

+You might not think that your library is ready yet.
+But once someone has decided to use your library as a dependency, who cares how good *you* think it is.  *Your users* think that it's good!
+Or at least *good enough*.
+The terrible thing about `0.x` is that *the more unstable a codebase is, the more valuable **(concise compatibility guarantee).(new feature advertisement).(lowest downside risk to upgrade)** would be!*

+But habits are what they are, and you're going to keep publishing things with `0.x`.
+I will judge you for that, but Spotless Changelog won't.
+It will just increment the `ADDED` version (`0.1.0`, `0.2.0`, `0.3.0`, etc) whether your changelog has `**BREAKING**` or just `### Added`.
+See how the information is getting lost?

 ### Alphas, betas, release-candidates, etc.

 If you want, you can set `forceNextVersion '3.0.0.BETA7-RC1-FINAL'`.
 It will still check that your changelog is formatted, but it will short-circuit the next version calculation.
 This is also how to go from `0.x` to `1.0`.